 SUDIN: Better Days

 SUDIN is a new pilot program initiative of SAJIDA Foundation.
-The program provides a range of targeted solutions, services and linkages to support the urban poor to address the economic, social, gender, health and education issues.
+The program provides a range of targeted solutions, services and linkages to support the urban poor to address the economic, social, gender, health, mental health and education issues they face.

-The program directly provides livelihood services, health & wellbeing and community building interventions.
-In addition, SUDIN equips communities and households with the information, skills, and opportunities required to access essential Government and NGO health, education, legal and social protection services .
+The program directly provides livelihood and savings services, health & wellbeing and community building interventions.
+In addition, SUDIN equips communities and households with the information, skills, and opportunities required to access essential Government and NGO health, education, legal and social protection services.

 Who is SUDIN working with?